starless-sky-protocol/starless-sky-network/doc/environment.md

    It's the initialization vector of the symetric cryptographic functions.
 Must be a string with a fixed length of 16 characters.

+- `BASE_PRIVATE_KEY_IV` (string)

+   It's the initialization vector of the private keys.
+All private keys will be generated from this vector and they will include an encrypted manifest in their information.
+Every private key that will access the network must have the network manifest, otherwise it will be prevented from being used.

 - `SKYID_INSTANCE` (string)

    The instance of a SkyID is a static identifier that will become a SkyID ID.
 The ideal is a value between 1 to 5 digits maximum.
 Larger values are concatenated into your ID and have no significance in it's function.
 For more information, read about skyid in this documentation.